hmcts/cnp-module-action-group/README.md

 The application insights environment.
 Use `prod` for production, `sandbox` for sandbox, etc.

 #### `subscription`
-The application insights subscription name, such as `cmc-prod`.
+The application insights subscription name, such as `DCD-CNP-Prod`.

 #### `resourcegroup_name`
 The name of the azure resource group, such as `cmc-claim-store-prod`.